Box: Secure file storage and sharing in the cloud

 How do I learn to use Box?

 There are lots of resources to help you get started using Box, many of them right here on this website!
 You can find a number of Box tutorials and videos, sorted by topic on the "How Do I Use Box To..." page.
 If you'd like to have step-by-step instructions on how to move through Box, check out our Box Quick Steps page, which is packed full of handouts.

 - For Westchester Campus:

 If you prefer instructor-led workshops to help you get to know Box essentials, learn tips and tricks, or become a Box expert, ITS offers them throughout the year.
-You can read up on the workshops and register here (Spring 2017 schedule will be available soon).
+You can read up on the workshops and register here (Summer 2017 schedule will be available soon).

 If you'd like to schedule departmental training, contact Janet Lee at email@example.com.